Thein Han (painter): Career

 During Thein Han's painting career, he won six gold metals for oil painting, six gold medals for watercolor painting, and six silver medals awarded by the Burma Artists’ Association.
-Despite this impressive array of awards, which do indicate his standing and respect in the Burmese art community, the long list must be taken with a grain of salt for in Burma associations that have little do with art or with little knowledge of it, are prone to give out such awards.

 Before World War II, Thein Han took a position as a drawing teacher as Myin Chan High School in Central Burma.
 After the war, when the government opened up the Rangoon State School of Fine Arts in 1952, he joined the staff as an instructor of oil and watercolor painting, with an emphasis on color composition.
 He taught at the State School of Fine Arts until the age of 67.
 It was here at the State School of Fine Arts, that he left a large impact on the subsequent development of Burmese painting, passing down the techniques of realist and naturalist painting which he had learned from Ba Nyan.
 It must be said that his taste in painting was conservative, yet he also steeped Burmese painters in a solid, formal foundation of techniques.

 Thein Han was not a zealously prolific painter, yet a number of his works are famous in Burma, particularly three oil paintings: She of his wife, Artist U Ba Nyan (1950), and a well-known self-portrait entitled Artist U Thein Han (1972).
 All three works appear in a softback publication entitled The Great Master Myanmar Artist U Thein Han’s Descendant U Lun Gywe.
 The book includes 30 of Thein Han's works and 30 by the contemporary painter Lun Gywe, one of his students.